Brexit in England, Scotland, Wales and Northern Ireland

 The UK's relationship with the EU

 The UK will remain a full member of the European Union until it completes the process of withdrawal under Article 50 of the Treaty on European Union (also known as the Lisbon Treaty).
-The UK Government has indicated it will start the process by the end of March 2017.
+The UK Government intends to start the process by the end of March 2017.
 Once started, it could take up to two years to complete.

 The UK government and devolved administrations will need to decide what to do about our existing domestic environmental legislation that implements EU environmental law.
 Most of our current domestic environmental laws give effect to EU law; and many of them take the form of regulations made under the powers in section 2(2) of the European Communities Act 1972.

-Secretary of State for Exiting the EU, David Davis has stated that the UK government will introduce a Great Repeal Bill in the next Parliamentary Session (2017-18), that 'will mean the European Communities Act ceasing to apply on the day we leave the EU'.
-His ministerial statement (quoted below) seems to indicate that, even though the European Communities Act 1972 will cease to apply, most of our legislation that currently gives effect to EU law will be preserved following our exit from the EU.
-His statement does not explain how this will be achieved.
+Secretary of State for Exiting the EU, David Davis has stated that the UK government will introduce a Great Repeal Bill in the next Parliamentary Session (2017-18), that 'will mean the European Communities Act ceasing to apply on the day we leave the EU' whilst 'convert[ing] existing EU law into domestic law, wherever practical'.
+His ministerial statement does not explain how this will be achieved.
 We expect the Great Repeal Bill to contain detailed provisions dealing with this.

 After the date of exit, it will be for the government and Parliament to decide how to change things, whilst respecting the terms of the agreement reached with the EU and continuing to implement international obligations.